/*

 You close up and taxi.

 You launch ninety minutes later.
 Fluid at full.
-Meeting rescheduled to 1400 by Zoom.
-The rest of the flight proceeds as planned.
+Meeting rescheduled to 1400.
+The rest of the preflight proceeds as planned.

 You ask Center for PIREPs on your route.
 The controller replies: